alx-sch/inception/README.md

 ### 2. Enable SSH Access

-Working directly in the VM console is possible but inconvenient.
-Using SSH lets you work from your host machine’s terminal and editor.
+Working directly in the VM console is possible but inconvenient: You have no mouse integration, copy-pasting is not possible, and you can't use your favorite text editor.
+By creating a "tunnel" from the host to the VM's SSH port, you can work from your host machine’s terminal and editor.

 Inside the VM, confirm the SSH port: